By Fiona Wren, EPt

 From an industry perspective, ecoEnergy’s Local Energy Efficiency Programs (LEEP) help groups of homebuilders implement new technology.
 The R2000 Net Zero Energy Pilot Program encourages industry innovators to explore ways to build net-zero energy homes — homebuilders across the country have taken up the challenge.

 The R2000 standard itself highlights an interesting trend in energy efficiency standards — like others, it’s voluntary.
-ENERGY STAR is perhaps the best known to Canadian consumers, but a 2014 report notes that there were 39 provincial, territorial and municipal utility and industry home-labeling programs across the country.
+ENERGY STAR is perhaps the best known to Canadian consumers, but a 2014 report notes that there were 39 provincial, territorial and municipal utility and industry home-labelling programs across the country.
 These programs helped consumers make educated choices and supported consume rebates from utilities and other organizations.

 2016 and the Low-Carbon Economy